rayshobby/opensprinkler/OpenSprinkler Pi/software/demos/interval_program/README.txt

 **********

 -----------------------------------------------------------------------------------------
+* July 10 2013
+Bug fixes and additions:
+1. Fixed a bug that prevented zones 9+ from running.
+2. The Run once program was not observing the station delay setting - Fixed
+3. Made the sd variable an attribute of the gv module.
+All references to sd... are now gv.sd...
+This should potentially fix several bugs, Specifically the Rain delay seems to be working properly now.
+4. The Graph Programs time marker was not recognizing the time zone setting from the Options page - fixed.
+5. Time displayed on the last run line of the main page was not correct - fixed.
+6. Added a faveicon which will help distinguish the OpenSprinkler tabs on the browser.
+7. Added an import statement and file which provide a stub for adding user written custom functions to the interval program without modifying the program itself.

 * Jun 26 2013
-1. Last run logging is now working for manual mode when an optionsl time value is selected, even if more that one station is started.
+1. Last run logging is now working for manual mode when an optional time value is selected, even if more that one station is started.
 2. Fixed a bug that prevented the home page display from updating when running irrigation programs.
 3. Includes a fix from Samer that allows the program preview time marker to update properly.